carterce1997/personal-blog/contact.md

 permalink: /contact/
 ---

-If you like what I do, have feedback, or want to collaborate, send me a message below.
+<div class="container has-text-centered">If you like what I do, hate what I do, have feedback, or want to collaborate, send me a message below!</div>